OctopusDeploy/OctoProduct/chapter1.md

 The CA itself is identified by a certificate.
 Certificates identifying CA's are called root certificates.

 Certificates are used to secure web traffic, and they are required for HTTPS traffic through a web browser.
-Browsers supply their own collection of vetted root certificates, and so any certificate signed by one of these preinstalled root certificates is trusted by the browser.
+Browsers supply their own collection of vetted root certificates, and any certificate signed by one of these preinstalled root certificates is trusted by the browser.

 Kubernetes exposes a REST API that uses the same underlying network stack used by browsers.
 This API is often secured with HTTPS.
 However, the CA used to sign the certificate protecting the Kubernetes HTTPS API is not usually known to the client (i.e. your own desktop or the Octopus server).

-This means the cluster CA certificate must be explicitly downloaded and configured in order to be trusted by the tools interacting with the Kubernetes cluster.
+This means the cluster CA certificate must be explicitly downloaded and configured in order to be trusted by tools interacting with the Kubernetes cluster.
 :::

 Here is a screenshot of the endpoint URL of a GKE cluster: